Out of the Box: Marian Anderson & Leontyne Price

 WHAT: Arias, art songs, and spirituals, performed by contralto Marian Anderson and soprano Leontyne Price.

-WHY THIS MUSIC: Both of these woman were exceptional musicians, and both faced staggering adversity to present their art.
+WHY THIS MUSIC: Both of these women were exceptional musicians, and both faced staggering adversity to present their art.
 I hope you take a moment to learn a little more about each of their stories, and then follow the links to learn a lot more.
 And of course, I hope you to listen to them sing, and swim in the startlingly exceptional instruments they each possessed.

 This week's Out of the Box segment is no longer available on-demand.